vbudi000/cloudpak8s/_content/mcm/cp4mcm_mcm_install.md

 - Check the requirements doc to make sure you have size your cluster appropriately and you have capacity
 - For offline installs make sure you have downloaded the Cloud Pak for Multicloud Management Passport Advantage Archive (PPA) file (see requirements) and copied it to the installation server
 - For online installs make sure you have an entitlement key to access the IBM Entitled Docker Registry
-- The installation is performed from the Command line (CLI) so you will need the reqiured CLI tools to interface with the cluster.
+- The installation is performed from the Command line (CLI) so you will need the required CLI tools to interface with the cluster.
 Instructions on setting up the required CLI tools here: https://www.ibm.com/support/knowledgecenter/en/SSFC4F_1.2.0/cli/cli_guide_mcm.html
 - Offline installation will require the docker client install on the installation server

 ### Configuring your installation